Preston-Landers/ZFS-Vault/README.md

 Overall, this solution is intended for convenience in homelab or similar situation where you are trading some defense in depth for ease of use.

+### Headless System Considerations

+Currently, the `boot-unlock` feature requires "physical" console access (`tty1`) for password entry.
+For virtual machines including those running inside Proxmox, you can use the built-in VNC based console.
+For the Proxmox host itself, you may be able to use IPMI or other BMC-style management hardware, or something like a Pi-KVM.

 ### Vault creation best practices

 - Use a strong, unique password for the vault dataset.